AhmadBahr/Resource-Manager/README.md

 # Vitest:

-Add this configuration in vite.config.ts:
+Add this configuration in vite.config.ts

 import { defineConfig } from "vite";